Food Rationing, Doing Without and Delicious Broccoli Stems

-I grew up in a time of food rationing and careful spending.
-Shortly after achieving independence from the British, India was at war with its neighbours.
-This was a tough period in India’s history and the after-effects of the wars lingered for years.
-Families continued to live frugally with the memory of doing without still fresh in our minds.
+I grew up in India during a time of food rationing and careful spending.
+In the 1970s, shortly after achieving independence from the British, India was at war with its neighbours.
+This was a long and tough period in India’s history and the after-effects of the two wars lingered for years.
+Families (like mine) continued to live frugally with the memory of doing without still so fresh in our minds.

 My dad was in the Indian military and a brand new officer during the early wars.
 At that time, food for army soldiers, officers and their families was rationed.
 The quantity was assigned quota through the available budget.
-It was also dependent on location and a family’s needs, and eggs, meat and cheese were all considered prime food rations.
+It was also dependent on location and a family’s needs.
+Eggs, meat, cheese were all considered prime food rations.
 Vegetables were also rationed though not as strictly as the proteins.
 As a result, cooking became more creative, and people started trying out various ways to infuse flavour while still remaining within assigned rations.

 CHC Canada 150 Food Blog Challenge

-I am excited to be participating in Culinary Historian’s Canada 150 Food Challenge for Bloggers where we are celebrating Canada’s rich heritage through food.
+I am participating in Culinary Historian’s Canada 150 Food Challenge for Bloggers where we are celebrating Canada’s rich heritage through food.
 This month’s theme is focused on “doing without.”
-It’s a theme that really connects with my roots in India where even today, the time of plenty, with the wars decades behind us, wasting food is simply not acceptable.
+It’s a theme that really connects with my roots in India where even today, during a time of plenty, with the wars decades behind us, wasting food is simply not acceptable.